robisim74/angular-l10n/doc/spec.md

 Number | Percentage | `expression \| localePercent[:defaultLocale[:digitInfo]]`
 Number | Currency | `expression \| localeCurrency[:defaultLocale[:currency[:symbolDisplay[:digitInfo]]]]`

+>You can dynamically change parameters and expressions values.

 #### <a name="3.1.1"/>3.1.1 Messages
 Implement _Language_ decorator in the component to provide the parameter to the _translate_ pipe:
 ```TypeScript